The Best Kids Scooters

 Electric Vs. Non-Electric: Which Is The Better Option?

-First, there are the scooters that you kick to propel.
+First, there are the those that you kick to propel.
 Then, there are electric scooters that move thanks to the battery powering them.
-Either of these can be a good choice for 10 year old kids.
+Either of these can be a best choice for 10-year-old kids.
 It’s really more about the scooter features they’re wanting.

-An electric scooter is a lot more convenient, but many 10-year-old kids will want a trick scooter they can kick so they can do some neat tricks with them.
+An electric scooter is a lot more convenient, but many 10-year-olds will want a trick scooter they can kick so they can do some neat tricks with them.
 And share it with someone when visiting a friend’s house.
 Stunt scooters typically aren’t of the electric type.
-Teenagers who want to do some stunts and tricks will need one of the best trick scooters to take with them to the skate park.
-Plus, a non-electric one gets your child more exercise, which is always a plus.
+Teenagers who want to do some stunts and tricks will need one of the top trick scooters to take with them to the skate park.
+Plus, a non-electric one get your kids more exercise, which is always a plus.

 Source: commons.wikimedia.org

 The deck of a scooter is what you will be standing on.
 You may notice that scooters have different decks of a variety of sizes.
 The wider the deck, the more beginner-friendly it is.
 Smaller decks take a little more balance but allow for better kicks.
-A pro scooter will have a more narrow deck, which is not good for younger riders or beginners.
-It’s important to get a deck that is best for your child’s skill level.
+A pro scooter will have a more narrow deck, which is not good for younger riders or inexperienced riders.
+Pro scooters are for those more experienced.
+It’s important to get a deck that is ideal for your child’s skill level.
 Finding the top option for your kid starts by looking at their specific ages.

 The color of the scooter is important as well.
-While some kids won’t care what color the scooter is, others will want a bright color or a dark color that has a bit of edge to it.
-Many of the kids scooters come in a variety of colors, and thanks to online shopping, it’s easier to select from a palate and make a choice based on your color.
-Older children, especially, will probably want a specific color.
+While some won’t care what color the scooter is, others will want a bright color or a dark color that has a bit of edge to it.
+Many of these come in a variety of colors, and thanks to online shopping, it’s easier to select from a palate and make a choice based on your color.
+Older kids, especially, will probably want a specific color.
 If you aren’t sure what color they would prefer, you may want to do a little investigating, or just straight up ask what they’d like.

-The handlebars are something else you should consider when you’re seeking for good scooter for your child.
-Most handlebars are shaped like a T, but they are adjustable, and buying one that does that act easily is a good move.
-Good handlebars adjust easier so your child can still use it as they grow.
+The handlebars are something else you should consider when you’re seeking a good scooter for your child.
+Most handlebars are shaped like a T, but they are adjustable, and buying one that does act easily is a good move.
+Good handlebars adjust easier so your child can still use them as they grow.

 Your bet is to allow your child to try out a scooter’s handlebar and see if it’s right for them.
 Choosing a scooter that has adjustable wide handlebars is a really good choice because your child will be able to transition surfaces and use it for much longer.
-Scooters often get outgrown quickly, otherwise, so why not make them last as long as possible.
+These often get outgrown quickly, otherwise, so why not make them last as long as possible?

 Brakes are the most important factor to consider.
 Your child’s safety is your number one priority, and if they end up flying towards an obstacle, you want a scooter with brakes that are easy to use and will allow the scooter to stop within a reasonable time frame.